Quotations and Allusions in

 ... the objects of knowledge not only receive from the presence of the good their being known, but their very existence and essence is derived to them from it, though the good itself is not essence but still transcends essence in dignity and surpassing power.

-Lewis appears to be radicalizing or overstating Plato’s case in two ways: by omitting the restrictive clause “in majesty and might” (or “in dignity and power”), and by his rendering of ἐπέκεινα (epekeina).
+Lewis appears to be radicalizing or overstating Plato’s case in two ways: by omitting the restrictive clause “in majesty and might” (or “in dignity and power”), and by his rendering of ἐπέκεινα (epekeina) as “on the far side”.
 Waterfield has actually added a note to this passage warning the reader that

 The notion that goodness “surpasses being” is hyperbole: it does not mean that we cannot talk of goodness “being” and have to think of it as somehow beyond the intelligible realm of types (otherwise we would have to think of the sun as beyond the visible realm); it just stresses the exalted status of goodness within the intelligible realm.